JonathanKhooTY/CSDP_NOTES/CEH/Modules1_3_Notes.md

 **Malicious Code**: *Fundamental code that defines basic functionality of malware.
 May take form of Java Applets, ActiveX Controls, Browser Plugins etc*

+### Common Trojan Port Numbers

+### Trojan Tools

+**IExpress Wizard**: It is a wrapper tool that guides the user to create a self-extracting package that can automatically install the embedded setup files, Trojans, etc.

+**Emotet**: It is a dropper/downloader for well-known banking Trojans such as Zeus Panda banker, Trickbot, and Iced ID to infect victims globally

+**Godzilla**: It is a downloader that can be used for deploying malware on the target machine

+**BitCrypter**: Used to employ crypter and can be used to encrypt and compress 32-bit executables and .NET apps without affecting their direct functionality

 ### Types of Trojans

 <img src='IMAGES/TrojanTypes.png'>

+> **Point-of-Sale Trojans**: It is a type of financial fraudulent malware that target POS and payment equipment such as credit card/debit card readers.
+Attackers use POS Trojans to compromise such POS equipment and grab sensitive information regarding credit cards, such as credit card number, holder name, and CVV number.

+> **Defacement Trojans**: Defacement Trojans, once spread over the system, can destroy or change the entire content of a database.
+However, they are more dangerous when attackers target websites, as they physically change the underlying HTML format, resulting in the modification of content.
+In addition, significant losses may be incurred due to the defacement of e-business targets by Trojans.

+> **E-banking Trojans**: E-banking Trojans are extremely dangerous and have emerged as a significant threat to online banking.
+They intercept the victim's account information before the system can encrypt it and send it to the attacker's command-and-control center.

+> **HTTP/HTTPS Trojans**: HTTP/HTTPS Trojans can bypass any firewall and work in reverse, as opposed to a straight HTTP tunnel.
+They use web-based interfaces and port 80.
+The execution of these Trojans takes place on the internal host and spawns a child program at a predetermined time.

+> **TAN Grabber**: A Transaction Authentication Number (TAN) is a single-use password for authenticating online banking transactions.
+Banking Trojans intercept valid TANs entered by users and replace them with random numbers.
+The bank will reject such invalid random numbers.
+Subsequently, the attacker misuses the intercepted TAN with the target’s login details.

+> **Form Grabber**: A form grabber is a type of malware that captures a target’s sensitive data such as IDs and passwords, from a web browser form or page.
+It is an advanced method for collecting the target’s Internet banking information.
+It analyses POST requests and responses to the victim's browser.
+It compromises the scramble pad authentication and intercepts the scramble pad input as the user enters his/her Customer Number and Personal Access Code

+> **Covert Credential** Grabber: This type of malware remains dormant until the user performs an online financial transaction.
+It works covertly to replicate itself on the computer and edits the registry entries each time the computer is started.
+The Trojan also searches the cookie files that had been stored on the computer while browsing financial websites.
+Once the user attempts to make an online transaction, the Trojan covertly steals the login credentials and transmits them to the hacker.

+> **Backdoor Trojans**: A backdoor is a program which can bypass the standard system authentication or conventional system mechanism like IDS, firewalls, etc. without being detected.
+In these types of breaches, hackers leverage backdoor programs to access the victim’s computer or a network.
+The difference between this type of malware and other types of malware is that the installation of the backdoor is performed without the user’s knowledge.
+This allows the attack to perform any activity on the infected computer which can include transferring, modifying, corrupting files, installing malicious software, rebooting the machine, etc. without user detection

+> **Covert Channel Trojans**: Covert Channel Tunneling Tool (CCTT) Trojan presents various exploitation techniques, creating arbitrary data transfer channels in the data streams authorized by a network access control system.
+It enables attackers to get an external server shell from within the internal network and vice-versa.
+It sets a TCP/UDP/HTTP CONNECT|POST channel allowing TCP data streams (SSH, SMTP, POP, etc.) between an external server and a box from within the internal network.

 ## Viruses